 BACK TO TOP

-The team operates in Advanced Life Support (ALS) and Basic Life Support (BLS) modes.
-The ALS bike team consists of two ALS certified personnel, or one ALS provider and one BLS provider.
-Drugs, fluids, advanced airway, defibrillation, and monitoring equipment are carried.
-A BLS team consists of one or two BLS certified providers and BLS equipment to include an AED (Automatic External Defibrillator).
-Both teams carry a variety of injury treatments.
-These include bandages, ice packs, and splints.
-Both levels also carry oxygen.
-Since the bikes allow easier and more rapid access to patients at large events, they decrease the amount of time the patients have to go without medical care.
+The team is staffed by both Advanced Life Support (ALS) and Basic Life Support (BLS) EMS providers.
+In addition to basic first aid supplies such as bandages, ice packs, splints, oxygen, and more, the ALS providers carry medications, fluids, advanced airway equipment, defibrillators, and monitoring equipment.
+Since the bikes allow easier and more rapid access to patients at large events, they decrease the amount of time before advanced medical providers reach the patient.
 Saddlebags mounted to a TOPEK rack carry the equipment.
 The Saddlebags are from Cannondale and include an interior frame.
-The department has purchased two Heartstart defibrillators for the use of the Bike Team.
+The department has purchased Heartstart defibrillators for the use of the Bike Team.
 These replace the life-pak 5, which had been in use.
 The new units are much lighter and still provide a display of the cardiac rhythm.
 Rhythm analysis is important for the administration of several cardiac medications carried by the team.

 BACK TO TOP

 Personnel are trained to ride under punishing conditions.
 The training includes slow rides, fast rides, up steep inclines, down and along inclines, over curbs, and down stairs.
 Each medic must be in shape and ready to ride a significant distance at response speed.
 A short summary of the city's public relations policy is included.
 A short course in maintenance and repair is also part of the training.
 Use of equipment specific to the bike medics is added as well.
 Retraining is accomplished on a rotating schedule.